 Pros: The great thing about public domain music is that there are absolutely no restrictions to how you can use it!
 Plus, you can find some pretty iconic works from old masters like Beethoven and Mozart in the public domain, if that’s what you’re looking for.

 Cons: If that sounds too good to be true, finding specific recordings that are in the public domain can be tricky.
-There are often newer versions that are protected by copyright, and some of the more well-known tracks can also be targeted by fraudsters, resulting in bogus copyright claims.
+There are often newer versions that are protected by copyright, and some of the more well-known tracks can also be targeted by people making fraudulent copyright claims against your content.

 7. Soundcloud

-As well as finding copyright-free music on YouTube, popular music platform Soundcloud can also be a great source of free music from starting-out artists and established beatmakers.
+As well as finding copyright-free music on YouTube, popular music platform Soundcloud can also be a great source of free music from new artists and established beatmakers.

 Pros: Lots of artists upload their tracks directly to Soundcloud with Creative Commons licenses allowing you to use their music.
 Simply search for ‘royalty-free music’ on Soundcloud to start exploring.

-Cons: Creative Commons licenses can range from giving you complete freedom to use a track right through to very specific restrictions, such as not being able to monetize your videos.
-It’s also worth paying attention to how each track needs to be credited in your video description so that you avoid getting any copyright strikes.
+Cons: Creative Commons licenses can range from complete freedom to use a track, right through to very specific restrictions, like not being able to monetize your videos.
+It’s also worth paying attention to how each track needs to be credited in your video description so you avoid getting any copyright strikes.

 Lots of artists get started on Soundcloud, but they could later be signed up by a label or register their music with Content ID at some point in the future.
 If this happens, you could end up receiving copyright claims on any of your videos that use their music.